 7 Reporting and Sanction

 7.1.
-Any Employee who has violated this Code of Ethics is subject to Company sanctions, which include, but are not limited to, administrative sanction, termination of labor contract and transfer to judicial branch.
+Any Employee who has violated this Code of Ethics is subject to Company sanctions, which include, but are not limited to, administrative sanction, termination of the labor contract, and transfer to the judicial branch.

 7.2.
 Every employee is obligated to timely report to supervisory departments any behavior that violates this Code of Ethics pursuant to relevant rules on reporting and handling of the Company.
-Audit Committee of the Board of Directors, Supervision Department, Audit Department and other departments of the Company are responsible for the supervision and handling of any violation of the Company’s rules and policies.
+The audit committee of the Board of Directors, Supervision Department, Audit Department, and other departments of the Company are responsible for the supervision and handling of any violation of the Company’s rules and policies.
 Employees can report via any of the following means: